Women’s History Month: 6 Pioneers in Software Security and Protection

 Dr. Ada Lovelace – The First Computer Programmer

-She wrote about Babbage’s “analytical machine” and realized that it could perform calculations if she wrote a structured set of instructions, which was the world’s first computer program.
+She wrote about Babbage’s “analytical machine” and realized that it could perform calculations if she wrote a structured set of instructions, the world’s first computer program.
 Although the computer was never built, her work was the forerunner of today’s algorithmic programs.
 Although she was far ahead of her time, Lovelace’s vision made software security possible.

 Window Snyder – Championing Secure Software Architectures